 A long-term HR strategy entails preparing for potential issues that may or may not actually occur in the future.
 Regardless of how likely or unlikely an HR issue is to arise, it's often a good idea to have a long-term HR strategy in place to address each potential problem.

-Long-term HR issues become short-term when they become an inevitability.
-If it's clear that they will occur at some point, it's important to have some kind of plan in place to handle them before they can get out of hand.
+Long-term HR issues become short-term when they become a certainty.
+If their occurrence is inevitable, it's crucial to have a strategy in place to deal with them before they spiral out of control.

-For example, dealing with potential voluntary turnover is a long-term problem until someone actually leaves the company, in which case the HR team would be responsible for hiring a suitable replacement employee as soon as possible.
-Without a plan in place, the hiring process can be difficult and take longer, resulting in less productivity and holding the company back in the process.
+For instance, managing prospective voluntary turnover is a long-term issue until an individual quits the business, in which case the HR team would be in charge of swiftly locating a suitable replacement worker.
+Without a strategy, the hiring process may be challenging and protracted, resulting in lower production and slowing down the business.

-While you may simply want to develop general HR strategies to handle various issues, you'll benefit from separating short-term issues from long-term ones along with their respective strategies.
-Short-term HR strategies are in place to help resolve short-term issues, while long-term strategies are there to solve long-term problems—they're not always interchangeable and different problems require different approaches.
+While you may simply want to develop general HR strategies to handle various issues, you'll benefit from separating short-term issues from long-term ones and their respective types of human resource strategies.
+Here are a few reasons why it is crucial to differentiate between short and long-term strategy:

 If you want your business to remain consistently prepared and avoid potential HR disasters, you don't necessarily need to differentiate HR strategies into short- and long-term.
 However, this differentiation will enable you to think about problems from different perspectives and plan for issues on different timeframes.
 As you look at problems in different ways, you'll be able to understand them better, develop the best strategies to handle them, and improve prioritization.